 Drinking Matcha allows you to consume the entire leaf and unlock the full nutrient potential of Green Tea.
 Matcha has the highest antioxidant rating of all major superfoods and naturally comes with a perfect dose of caffeine for a clean and focused energy boost.

 The best Matcha Green Tea in the world comes from Japan.
 The Japanese have spent the last 1,000 years refining the process of growing green tea and have perfected the art of producing Matcha.
-Tenzo's Premium Matcha comes from the heart of tea growing region in Uji, Japan.
+Tenzo's Organic Matcha Premium is grown in Kagoshima on the southern tip of Japan's southernmost island.

 The first green tea seeds and bushes were brought to Japan in the year 1191 A.D., by a Japanese Buddhist monk named Myoan Eisai returning from travels in China.
 The young priest used his experience growing and drinking green tea to popularize what he called "the way of tea" as a meditation ritual within his community of Japanese Buddhist monks.
 The custom of drinking matcha tea spread throughout Japan and rose in popularity after being accepted into the daily practice of the samurai.